 Taken at face value, our results find that monetary policy communications can have a large impact on consumers' inflation expectations.
 The RCTs find large negative treatment effects for consumers who had not previously heard news about monetary policy and who read the treatment.
-But the RCTs have little to say about consumers who "swallowed the real-world monetary policy pill"-that is, for consumers who were paying close attention to monetary policy news-because the information provided to them was presumably uninformative.
+But the RCTs have little to say about consumers who "swallowed the real-world monetary policy pill"-that is, for consumers who were paying close attention to monetary policy news all along-because the information provided to them was presumably uninformative.
 To the extent that those consumers responded in a similar fashion when they first heard the news that policymakers would be raising interest rates to combat inflation, FOMC policy actions in 2022 should have worked to directly reduce their inflation expectations as well.
-Consistent with this belief, we find that informed respondents on average had lower inflation expectations during our sample period than uninformed respondents, as shown in Figure E1 in the Appendix.
-12
+Consistent with this belief, on average we find that informed respondents had lower inflation expectations during our sample period than uninformed respondents.